 Copyright, linguistics, cognitive psychology, Sapir-Whorf Hypothesis, linguistic relativity, Chomsky, universal grammar, linguistic relativity, constructed languages, modularity theory, information filtering, idea-expression dichotomy

-Yoo, Christopher S., "Did George Orwell’s Newspeak Have a Point?: Linguistic Relativity and Its Implications for Copyright" (2021).
-Faculty Scholarship at Penn Law.
+Yoo, Christopher S., "What Is the Relationship Between Language and Thought?: Linguistic Relativity and its Implications for Copyright" (2021).
+All Faculty Scholarship.
 2625.

 Cognitive Psychology Commons, Communications Law Commons, Communication Technology and New Media Commons, Digital Communications and Networking Commons, Intellectual Property Law Commons, Internet Law Commons, Language Description and Documentation Commons, Programming Languages and Compilers Commons, Psycholinguistics and Neurolinguistics Commons